Ty France

-Tyler Lawrence France (born July 13, 1994) is an American professional baseball first baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Seattle Mariners, Cincinnati Reds, Minnesota Twins, and Toronto Blue Jays.
+Tyler Lawrence France (born July 13, 1994) is an American professional baseball first baseman for the San Diego Padres of Major League Baseball (MLB).
+He has previously played in MLB for the Seattle Mariners, Cincinnati Reds, Minnesota Twins, and Toronto Blue Jays.
 France was an All-Star in 2022.

 Amateur career

 France attended South Hills High School in West Covina, California.
-After high school, he played college baseball from 2013-2015 at San Diego State University.
+After high school, he enrolled at San Diego State University, where he played college baseball for the San Diego State Aztecs from 2013–2015.
 In 2013, he played summer college baseball with the Bethesda Big Train, for whom he was the team's Outstanding Hitter.
-In 2015, his junior season, he hit .336 with four home runs and 49 RBIs in 64 games, and finished his career at San Diego State with a .337/.428/.470 line across three seasons.
+In 2015, his junior season, he batted .336 with four home runs and 49 runs batted in (RBIs) in 64 games.
+He finished his career at San Diego State with a .337/.428/.470 line across three seasons.